-Although we were profitable in 2006, 2007 and 2008 based on payments received under the Pfizer Agreements and interest income, we have yet to generate any revenues from product sales.
-We have an accumulated deficit of \$132.3 million at June 30, 2012.
+We have yet to generate any revenues from product sales.
+We have recorded an accumulated deficit of \$136.4 million at June 30, 2013.
 These losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel-related costs and general corporate expenses.
 Research and development activities include costs of preclinical and clinical trials as well as clinical supplies associated with our drug candidates.
 Salaries and other personnel-related costs include non-cash stock-based compensation associated with options and other equity awards granted to employees and non-employees.
-Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our drug candidates and our need for clinical supplies.
+Our operating results may fluctuate substantially from period to period as a result of the timing of preclinical activities, enrollment rates of clinical trials for our drug candidates and our need for clinical supplies.